Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Background

 where \(\mathcal{F}_{\text{syntactic}}\) denotes syntactic transformations like punctuation normalization, whitespace modification, synonym substitution, morphological variations, or syntactic paraphrasing while preserving lexical meaning.

-\paragraph{Examples of each contamination} We provide contamination examples in \tabref{tab:contamination_examples}.
-In the case of syntactic contamination, the test data is derived from the training data by rephrasing it with the addition of a prefix string.
-There is ongoing debate about whether such syntactic transformations constitute true data contamination, as it is challenging to distinguish between an LLM’s ability to recall memorized information and its reasoning capability during inference.
-In this work, we consider such syntactic transformations as contamination, given that some NLP applications rely primarily on syntactic information for decision-making.
+\fakeparagraph{Examples of Each Contamination} We provide contamination examples in \tabref{tab:contamination_examples}.
+Syntactic contamination occurs when test data is rephrased from training data using a prefix.
+Whether such syntactic contamination constitutes true contamination is debated, as it is difficult to separate memorization from reasoning.
+In this work, we treat such transformations as contamination, since some NLP tasks rely heavily on syntax.

-\paragraph{Significance of contamination} Understanding and mitigating potential data contamination in benchmarking LLMs is significant, especially given the rapid pace of LLM development.
-Without a robust approach to identifying and preventing contamination, evaluations may overestimate a model’s true capabilities by inadvertently testing it on data it has already seen.
-This undermines the validity of benchmarks, making it difficult to assess generalization, robustness, and real-world applicability.
-Contaminated benchmarks can lead to misleading conclusions about progress in LLM research, influencing model comparisons, deployment decisions, and policy-making.
-Addressing this issue is crucial for ensuring that benchmarks provide an accurate and reliable measure of an LLM’s true ability to handle novel and unseen data.